-- (5) A person does not commit an offence under this Article if - (a) the person has a reasonable excuse for not disclosing the information or other matter; or - (b) the person is a professional legal adviser and the information or other matter comes to him or her in circumstances of legal privilege. - (6) A person does not commit an offence under this Article by failing to disclose any information or other matter that has come to his or her attention, if - (a) it comes to the person in the course of his or her employment in the financial services business; - (b) the person carrying on the financial services business was required by an Order made under Article 37 to provide the employee with training, but had not done so; - (c) the training, if it had been given, would have been material; and - (d) the employee does not know or suspect that the other person concerned is engaged in money laundering. - (7) In deciding whether a person has committed an offence under this Article, the court - (a) shall take account of any relevant Code of Practice or guidance that applies to that person or the business carried on by that person and is issued by the supervisory body exercising supervisory functions in respect of that person; or - (b) if no such Code of Practice or guidance applies, shall take into account any relevant Code of Practice or guidance that is issued by another supervisory body; or - (c) if there is no such relevant Code of Practice or guidance, may take account of any other relevant guidance issued by a body that is representative of that person or any supervised business carried on by that person.63 - (7A) For the purposes of paragraph (7), "Code of Practice", "supervised business", "supervisory body" and "supervisory functions" have the same meaning as in the Proceeds of Crime (Supervisory Bodies) (Jersey) Law 200864.65 - (8) A disclosure to a nominated officer is a disclosure which - (a) is made to a person nominated by the employer of the person making the disclosure to receive disclosures under this Article; and - (b) is made in the course of the discloser's employment and in accordance with the procedure established by the employer for the purpose. - (9) Where a person to whom paragraph (1) refers discloses in good faith to a designated police officer, designated customs officer or nominated officer - (a) the person's suspicion or belief that another person is engaged in money laundering; or the disclosure shall not be treated as a breach of any restriction imposed by statute, contract or otherwise.66
+- (5) A person does not commit an offence under this Article if - (a) the person has a reasonable excuse for not disclosing the information or other matter; or - (b) the person is a professional legal adviser and the information or other matter comes to him or her in circumstances of legal privilege. - (6) A person does not commit an offence under this Article by failing to disclose any information or other matter that has come to his or her attention, if - (a) it comes to the person in the course of his or her employment in the financial services business; - (b) the person carrying on the financial services business was required by an Order made under Article 37 to provide the employee with training, but had not done so: - (c) the training, if it had been given, would have been material; and - (d) the employee does not know or suspect that the other person concerned is engaged in money laundering. - (7) In deciding whether a person has committed an offence under this Article, the court - (a) shall take account of any relevant Code of Practice or guidance that applies to that person or the business carried on by that person and is issued by the supervisory body exercising supervisory functions in respect of that person; or - (b) if no such Code of Practice or guidance applies, shall take into account any relevant Code of Practice or guidance that is issued by another supervisory body; or - (c) if there is no such relevant Code of Practice or guidance, may take account of any other relevant guidance issued by a body that is representative of that person or any Schedule 2 business carried on by that person.132 - (7A) For the purposes of paragraph (7), "Code of Practice", "Schedule 2 business", "supervisory body" and "supervisory functions" have the same meaning as in the Proceeds of Crime (Supervisory Bodies) (Jersey) Law 2008.
+133 - (8) A disclosure to a nominated officer is a disclosure which - (a) is made to a person nominated by the employer of the person making the disclosure to receive disclosures under this Article; and - (b) is made in the course of the discloser's employment and in accordance with the procedure established by the employer for the purpose. - (9) Where a person to whom paragraph (1) refers discloses in good faith to the FIU or a nominated officer - (a) the person's suspicion or belief that another person is engaged in money laundering; or - (b) any information or other matter on which that suspicion or belief is based, the disclosure shall not be treated as a breach of any restriction imposed by statute, contract or otherwise.134 - (10) A person who is guilty of an offence under this Article is liable to imprisonment for a term not exceeding 5 years or to a fine or to both.